 ‘The King Of Comedy’ is the De Niro/Scorsese collaboration I return to the most.
 Nobody gets killed, but a lot of people get hurt.
 Very hurt indeed.
 And it bears repeated viewings: recently I noticed an intruder in the restaurant scene where Pupkin tries to persuade his ‘girlfriend’ Rita to accompany him to Langford’s.
 Check him out.
 He’s behind Pupkin, mocking him throughout.
 I take it he’s supposed to stand in for the entire film-going audience.

-Those films and many others adorn the superb new BFI box set ‘Disruption’ which gathers all his television work between 1978 and 1989.
-And what a pleasure to discover another lost classic inside: David Bowie’s remarkable turn as Baal, Bertolt Brecht’s anti-hero, adapted by Clarke and John Willett from the 1918 play.
-For some reason, it was scarcely mentioned in Bowie obituaries as one of his more successful screen performances – a serious oversight.
+Those films and many others adorn the superb new BFI box set ‘Disruption’ which gathers all his television work made between 1978 and 1989 – including David Bowie’s remarkable turn as Baal, Bertolt Brecht’s anti-hero, adapted by Clarke and John Willett from the 1918 play.
+For some reason, ‘Baal’ was scarcely mentioned in Bowie obituaries as one of his more successful screen performances, a serious oversight.

 Further reading: ‘Alan Clarke’ edited by Richard Kelly